ssharma2712/DrPhylo/README.md

 --tree <phylogenetic_tree.nwk>           : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
                                            The hypothesis can also be specified with a separate file using the --classes parameter.
                                            It is highly recommended that the number of species in the clade be equal to or greater than those outside of the clade.
-                                           It is also recommended to use the smart sampling option (—-balancing) when the number of species inside the clade is greater than the number outside the clade.
+                                           It is also recommended to use the smart sampling option (—-class_bal) when the number of species inside the clade is greater than the number outside the clade.
 OR

 --classes <phylogenetic_hypothesis.txt> : Requires a text file containing a user-defined hypothesis.
 It has two columns, which are tab-separated.
 The first column contains species names, and the second column contains the response